jgabriel98/git-time/README.md

                     supports Brazilian portuguese                         [sempre|hoje|ontem|essasemana|semanapassada|yyyy-mm-dd]
       --author      filter out authors.
 Value(s) are passed to the git log command.

+The option `--since` calculates from the last start of the given value, for example:<br/>
+ - `--since thisweek` will get all commits from this week, not from the last 7 days.<br/>
+ - `--since today` will get all commits since the start of today, not from the last 24 hours.

 ## Output

 Output is grouped by author